pwr/KSP/docs/devices.md

-    * When the device boots, it will update the runtime java config (`/var/local/java/prefs/com.amazon.ebook.framework/ServerConfig`, contains overrides for the default values in `/opt/amazon/ebook/config/ServerConfig.conf`), adding customized entries for a few API urls, based on the value you've set in the `RUNME.sh` script for `SERVER_URL`.
+    * When the device boots, it will update the runtime java config (`/var/local/java/prefs/com.amazon.ebook.framework/ServerConfig`, contains overrides for the default values in `/opt/amazon/ebook/config/ServerConfig.conf`), adding a customized entry for the TODO API url, based on the value you've set in the `RUNME.sh` script for `SERVER_URL`.

     * Start a background task that waits for WiFi to come up (make sure you have WiFi enabled).
 It will then grab the